 Circle City Chiropractic develops customized treatment programs for every patient who comes in with a slipped disc.
 The goal of treatment isn't only to alleviate the pain, but also to improve stability in the back and prevent future damage.
 Some of the treatments Circle City Chiropractic may recommend for patients with slipped discs include spinal adjustments to resolve issues with alignment, massage therapy to relieve sore muscles, and corrective exercises to improve strength and stability.

-Many patients with slipped discs will also benefit from our DRS Protocol™, which includes a non-surgical form of spinal decompression that reduces pressure in the spine and encourages healing.
+Many patients with slipped discs will also benefit from our Decompression Protocol, which includes a non-surgical form of spinal decompression that reduces pressure in the spine and encourages healing.
 This treatment provides gradual reduction of disc compression, and is used along with other forms of adjustive therapy to provide pain relief and increased mobility to back pain sufferers.